2 New Features and Changes

 -

-sets the system for peak performance but reduces battery life.
+Performancesets the system for peak performance but reduces battery life.
 The profile is not available in all system configurations. -

-is the default profile which provides standard performance and power consumption. -
+Balancedis the default profile which provides standard performance and power consumption. -

-prioritizes battery life and can impact system performance.
+Power Saverprioritizes battery life and can impact system performance.
 The system switches to this profile automatically if low battery level is detected.

 Configuration files are unified across CPU architectures.
 These files are stored in

-, regardless of the platform.
-Thegrub.cfg
+/boot/grub2, regardless of the platform.
+The

-.
-This change provides benefits, such as improved user experience, simplified GRUB layout configuration, the ability to boot the same installation with either EFI or legacy BIOS, and so on. -
+improved user experience, simplified GRUB layout configuration, the ability to boot the same

-Previously, language support was provided by
+Previously, language support was provided by comps language groups, which

-language groups, which required you to install the correspondingcode-support
+required you to install the corresponding code-support

 package.
-In this release, you would install thelangpacks-code
+In this release, you would install the langpacks-code

-package instead. -
+package instead.

 This support enables users to use a lightweight UI for single applications.
 Also described as the kiosk mode of a GNOME session, this feature displays a full-screen window only of the application that you have configured.
 In this mode, use of resources is less intensive than in a standard GNOME session.

-Dynamic Programming Languages, Web, and Database Servers
+Dynamic Programming Languages, Web and Database Servers

 Python 3.9